 Every case included in the tPP dataset is validated through a decision tree.
 The dataset aims to be inclusive of all cases involving felony crimes with social-political motivation, as stated by the perpetrator, or labeled by official state bodies such as, but not limited to, law enforcement or federal government.

 Each case is coded for 50 variables, associated with a set of primary sources, and triangulated via several secondary sources by an independent coding team.
 After the first round of dual coding, the case is checked by a senior member of the project team, and finally, validated by one of the tPP Auditors.
 The data generated is suitable for a patterned statistical analysis and the development of complex models to understand patterns, trends, and outliers.
-To learn more about tPP’s process and the information included in the dataset, please visit our “tPP Includes…” page.
+To learn more about tPP’s process, the information included in the dataset, and how many cases are in the tPP universe, please visit our “tPP Includes…” page.

 tPP records a comprehensive account of modern political violence prosecutions through confirmed, verified, triangulated, and transparently-documented cases.
 The goal of tPP is to generate meaningful findings for scholars and policy makers, to create and publish a previously nonexistent database for public use, and to allow students to engage in research and acquire skills that are required for carrying out a long-term team project.
 The project is led by an Executive Director and Deputy Director, coordinated by a Leadership Team and its Directors, and informed by a National Advisory Board of noted scholars and researchers.